David Paich: Session and side projects

+In 1977, Paich produced the No. 1 R&B hit "Break It to Me Gently" by Aretha Franklin.
 In the early and mid-1980s, Paich often worked with well-known producers Quincy Jones and David Foster.
 Paich was a part of the session group on the Michael Jackson album Thriller.
 He played piano, synthesizer, and did some synth and rhythm arrangements.

 In 1982, Paich produced and arranged the song "It's A Long Road" for the film First Blood.

 In 1989, Paich produced and arranged the Oscar-nominated song "The Girl Who Used to Be Me", written by Marvin Hamlisch and Alan and Marilyn Bergman, for the film Shirley Valentine and produced the song "I'll Be Holding On", written by Hans Zimmer and Will Jennings, for the film Black Rain.

 In 1994, Paich was a producer on the Tramaine Hawkins album To a Higher Place which was nominated for Best Contemporary Soul Gospel Album in the 37th Annual Grammy Awards.

-In October 2009, David Paich was inducted into the Musicians Hall of Fame along with the other members of Toto.
+In October 2009, Paich was inducted into the Musicians Hall of Fame along with the other members of Toto.

 Paich was the Co-Music Director for President Bill Clinton's Foundation Concert in 2011.
 That year Paich also performed on the all-star benefit album entitled Jazz For Japan (Avatar Records).

-David was the music coordinator for 2012 Music Cares Person of the Year, Paul McCartney.
+He was the music coordinator for 2012 Music Cares Person of the Year, Paul McCartney.

-For his extraordinary contributions to the world of music, David Paich was honored with the 2013 South-South Award for Lifetime Cultural Achievement.
+For his contributions to the world of music, Paich was honored with the 2013 South-South Award for Lifetime Cultural Achievement.

 As a session musician, Paich has played on numerous soundtracks and on albums by many artists, including Elkie Brooks' album Rich Man's Woman; Bryan Adams' song "Please Forgive Me"; the Michael Jackson songs "Earth Song", "The Girl Is Mine", "Heal the World", "Stranger in Moscow", and "I Just Can't Stop Loving You"; and the USA for Africa song "We Are the World", as well as work with Aretha Franklin, Boz Scaggs, Quincy Jones, Melanie Safka, Don Henley, Diana Ross, the Doobie Brothers, Neil Diamond, Seals and Crofts, Steely Dan, Elton John, Joe Cocker, Rod Stewart, Cher, Sarah Vaughan, Randy Newman, Tina Turner, the Brothers Johnson and Pink.

 Paich traveled to China, where he worked composing the theme music for the 2008 Summer Olympics.
 In 2009, he sang the hit song "Africa" at the Millennium Development Goals awards in New York and co-produced a new tune for George Benson.
 Paich was involved with the 61st Primetime Emmy Awards as a music producer and keyboardist for the on-stage band.